-M. 2-1-1 Registration
+N. 2-1-1 Registration

-Contractor shall submit request to register with 2-1-1 San Bernardino County Inland Empire United Way within thirty (30) days of Contract effective date and follow necessary procedures to be included in the 2-1-1 database.
+Contractor shall register with 2-1-1 San Bernardino County Inland Empire United Way within 30 days of Contract effective date and follow necessary procedures to be included in the 2-1-1 database.
 The Contractor shall notify the 2-1-1 San Bernardino County Inland Empire United Way of any changes in program services, location, or contact information within ten (10) days of the change.
 Services performed as a result of being included in the 2-1-1 database are separate and apart from the services being performed under this Contract and payment for such services will not be the responsibility of the County.

-N. Damage to County Property, Facilities, Buildings, or Grounds (If Applicable)
+O. Damage to County Property, Facilities, Buildings, or Grounds (If Applicable)